leoluz/nvim-dap-go/README.md

     initialize_timeout_sec = 20,
     -- a string that defines the port to start delve debugger.
-    -- default to string "${port}" which instructs nvim-dap -- to start the process in a random available port port = "${port}",
+    -- default to string "${port}" which instructs nvim-dap -- to start the process in a random available port.
+    -- if you set a port in your debug configuration, its value will be -- assigned dynamically.
+    port = "${port}",
     -- additional args to pass to dlv args = {},